-1 For detailed information on the 1990 sample redesign, please see reference [1].
+For detailed information on the 2000 sample redesign, please see reference [1].

-2 The PSUs correspond to substate areas (i.e., counties or groups of counties) that are geographically contiguous.
+The PSUs correspond to substate areas (i.e., counties or groups of counties) that are geographically contiguous.

 Approximately 72,000 housing units were selected for sample from the sampling frame in October.
 Based on eligibility criteria, 11 percent of these housing units were sent directly to computer-assisted telephone interviewing (CATI).
-The remaining units were assigned to interviewers for computer-assisted personal interviewing (CAPI).3 Of all housing units in sample, about 59,000 were determined to be eligible for interview.
+The remaining units were assigned to interviewers for computer-assisted personal interviewing (CAPI).3 Of all housing units in sample, about 60,000 were determined to be eligible for interview.
 Interviewers obtained interviews at about 54,000 of these units.
 Noninterviews occur when the occupants are not found at home after repeated calls or are unavailable for some other reason.

-October 2009 Supplement.
-In October 2009, in addition to the basic CPS questions, interviewers asked supplementary questions of the civilian noninstitutional population three years and older on internet use.
+October 2012 Supplement.
+In October 2012, in addition to the basic CPS questions, interviewers asked supplementary questions of household members three years old and over on school enrollment.

 Estimation Procedure.
-This survey's estimation procedure adjusts weighted sample results to agree with independently derived population estimates of the civilian noninstitutional population of the United States and each state (including the District of Columbia).
+This survey's estimation procedure adjusts weighted sample results to agree with independently derived population estimates of the civilian noninstitutionalized population of the United States and each state (including the District of Columbia).
 These population estimates, used as controls for the CPS, are prepared monthly to agree with the most current set of population estimates that are released as part of the Census Bureau's population estimates and projections program.